 - Angioimmunoblastic lymphoma.
-Tends to be quite aggressive.
+It tends to be quite aggressive.

 - Anaplastic large cell lymphoma (ALCL).
-Includes three subtypes.
+It includes three subtypes.
 It can affect the skin, lymph nodes, and other organs.

 - Precursor T-lymphoblastic lymphoma/leukemia.
-Can start in the thymus and may grow in the area between the lungs.
+It can start in the thymus and may grow in the area between the lungs.

 - Peripheral T-cell lymphoma – unspecified.
-A group of diseases that don’t fit other subtypes.
+This is a group of diseases that don’t fit other subtypes.